 Also, if you manage to force restart the iPod Touch but it won't boot past apple logo or you have noticed other system errors, such as a boot loop, before the iPod shut off completely, restoring the iPod device with iTunes should fix it.

 Step 1.
-Connect your iPod to a computer with USB cable.
+Connect your iPod to a computer with a USB cable.

 Step 2.
 Launch iTunes on the computer and wait for the iTunes to recognize your iPod.